Trends

 What does specialty coffee mean?

-— These are coffees without significant defects with origin traceability and clear and differentiated aromatic profiles.
-The price is detached from the market and is negotiated based on quality, demand, and lot uniqueness.
+— These are coffees without significant defects with origin traceability and clear, differentiated aromatic profiles.
+The price is detached from the stock market and is negotiated based on the quality, demand, and uniqueness of the lot.

 So, does it increase in price due to climate change?

 — Not only.
 Also because there are many more consumers.
 Coffee is fashionable all over the world.
-In Asian countries, which traditionally did not drink it, they like it now.
-China's coffee consumption accounts for 2% of annual world consumption.
+In Asian countries, where traditionally they didn't drink it, now they like it.
+China's coffee consumption represents a 2% annual global increase.
 It's a lot.
 To this fact are added the ravages of climate change and wars, the geopolitical situation.
-The coffee that comes from Africa and Asia suffers from the instability of Yemen, of the Suez Canal.
-Then, to avoid this, they change route and go towards South Africa, and then they go up towards Europe.
-The cost of changing route and choosing a longer one ends up affecting the price.
-There are also other factors, such as the lack of labor in Colombia, because the population is leaving for America.
-In Colombia, they cannot find coffee pickers.
+Coffee from Africa and Asia suffers from the instability of the turmoil in Yemen and Somalia.
+Then, to avoid this, they change the route and go towards South Africa, and then they go up towards Europe.
+The cost of changing routes and choosing a longer one ends up affecting the price.
+There are also other factors, such as the lack of labor in Colombia, because the population is moving to America.
+In Colombia, they don't find coffee pickers.

 I think it must have been very difficult to buy coffee as a company established in Catalonia.

 — You need to know how the world is.
 You need to know the continents.
-It is necessary to understand the economic, political, and social situation.
-Furthermore, we buy coffee by reference, because they give us samples when it is not even harvested yet, and then we have to decide whether to buy it.
+It is necessary to understand the economic, political, social situation.
+In addition, we buy coffee by reference samples, which in some cases has not even been harvested, and then we have to decide whether to buy it.

 Coffee beans.

-Do you think it is justified that a cup of coffee costs four or five euros?
+Do you think it's justified for a cup of coffee to cost four or five euros?

-— It is a product that is worked in the Third World, and that is why there has been some.
-That is why certified coffee ensures codes of conduct, but it also tells us that it has been harvested from a specific farm, which would be like wine telling us the vineyard where the grapes were grown.
+— It is a product that is worked on in many developing countries, and that is why there have been some.
+That is why certified coffee assures codes of conduct, but what's more, it tells us that it has been harvested from a specific farm, which would be like if wine told us the vineyard where the grapes were grown.

 Finally, I ask you about Cafès Novell.
 When did it start?

-— In 1958, and it was born in a pastry shop in Vilafranca del Penedès.
-The owner thought that the oven, when it was on, could be used to do more things, because, otherwise, there were some hours of the day when it was on, but nothing was being done.
+— In 1958, it was born in a pastry shop in Vilafranca del Penedès.
+The owner thought that the oven, when it was on, could be used to do more things, because otherwise, there were some hours of the day when it was on, but nothing was being done.
 He started to roast dried fruit and then, coffee.
-That coffee he roasted in the pastry shop's oven he started to sell, and it was liked, but it was the time of the dictatorship, therefore, there was rationing in the purchase of coffee sacks and they could only be acquired in Spanish colonies.
-He bought sacks in Africa and exchanged them for sacks from Brazil, because he wanted to have more quality.
+He started to sell that coffee he roasted in the pastry shop's oven, and it was liked, but it was the time of the dictatorship, so there was rationing in the purchase of coffee bags and they could only be acquired in Spanish colonies.
+He bought bags in Africa and exchanged them for bags from Brazil, because he wanted to have more quality.
 And so he reached the 90s, when he created the current company, Cafès Novell.
-Currently, father Novell is retired, and at the head are the three sons, who have distributed different branches of the company.
+Currently, father Novell is retired, and the three sons are in charge, who have distributed different branches of the company.
 They have a good understanding, and they have created a holding company, which also includes vending machines, machinery, and much more.
-They provide the hospitality industry with all the complements related to drinks that occupy the space of coffees, such as chocolates, matcha tea, infusions, sugars, and all the complements.
+They provide the hospitality industry with all the complements related to drinks that occupy the space of coffees, such as chocolates, matcha tea, infusions, sugars, and all complements.

 stats